Ease of Use

 - Ideas market risk dashboard is one of the best visualizations of overall market performance

-- No discount for buying both platforms, so total cost is quite high
+- No discount for buying both platforms, so the total cost is quite high

 - Does not necessarily integrate easily with fundamental- or technical-based trading strategies